computefoundation/gnu-linux-shell-scripting/README.md

 One-liners.

-*These solutions are conceptually similar to the scripts in **bin/** except they are not typically used independently and instead to extend new solutions.
-They are also not typically used as aliases.*
+*These solutions are conceptually similar to the scripts in **bin/** except they are lower-level, not typically used independently and instead meant to be extended.
+They are also not typically used for bash profiles.*

 ---